Lena Wilderäng, a Swedish firefighter and volunteer

 I believe many understand the situation, realizing that, if Russia is not stopped where they are now, Sweden may become next or one of the next countries Russia might target.
 Actually, the authorities are now telling people that there is a potential risk that Sweden could become part of a conflict either inside of the country or outside.

 Still, the society is struggling to change direction from sort of pretending that nothing is happening to seeing that there's an actual threat and we need to get prepared.
-We need to prepare our defense and we need to prepare the Civil Society, and everyone needs to be able to both support themselves and their families in terms of water, food, and warmth for a few days, and also support the society in other ways.
+We need to prepare our defense and we need to prepare the Civil Society and the individuals.
+Everyone needs to be able to both support themselves and their families in terms of water, food, and warmth for a few days, and also support the society in other ways.
 So there’s an ongoing paradigm shift.
 And it takes quite a lot of energy and time to turn this thing around because the Swedish military, for instance, had long been in the state of “eternal peace” after the Soviet fall.

 UKRAINE’S LESSON FOR THE WEST IS “OPEN YOUR EYES”